Train Hopping 101

 VAGABOND BIBLE FOR TRAIN HOPPERS, HITCHHIKERS AND BICYCLE PUNKS! - I re-uploaded the Vagabond Bible (2015) edition provided by Hobo_Huck of StP and the subreddit /r/vagabond section

-Both these books are great resources for the beginner train hopper, and even if you have hopped before they are great resources for the seasonal train hopper as well.
+Both these books are great resources for the beginner on your train hopping adventures and even if you have hopped before they are great resources for the seasonal train hopper as well.
 By no means am I a seasoned rider, I have a few seasons of riding in, but there is still much I need to learn about train hopping and bigger yards, however, these were both great reads with exceptional information and safety guidelines, which I utilize every time I catch out whether it be in the yard or on the fly.
 They should also be read multiple times to ensure you are safely catching out.

 Now that you have the book knowledge let’s talk about the proper gear you need.
 As a new train hopper, the gear I use is the same gear I use for hitchhiking.